-F9: The National Seismic Prevention Plan, Italy
+Italian National Seismic Prevention Plan

-Italian Civil Protection Department, Government of Italy
+Submitted by: Italian Civil Protection Department, Government of Italy

-Following the 2009 L'Aquila earthquake, which caused 309 fatalities, the Italian government decided to implement a comprehensive National Seismic Prevention Plan (NSPP).
+Following the 2009 L'Aquila earthquake, which caused 309 fatalities, the Italian Government decided to implement a comprehensive National Seismic Prevention Plan (NSPP).
 The NSPP, issued by Decree-Law n.
 39/2009 turned into Law n.
-77/2009, provided at first 965 million euros, distributed over seven years and ruled by specific ordinances.
+77/2009, provided at first EUR 965 million, distributed over seven years, and ruled by specific ordinances.

 The Plan is under the coordination of the Italian Civil Protection Department (ICPD), and its implementation at a territorial level is the responsibility of regional administrations, representing the main stakeholders in the entire process.
-The goal of the NSPP is the reduction of human losses; to pursue seismic risk reduction through a comprehensive approach, balancing structural and non-structural measures to support resilience of strategic and private infrastructure; and to improve the response of the civil protection system in case of emergency.
+The goal of the NSPP is the reduction of human losses, to pursue seismic risk reduction through a comprehensive approach, balancing structural and non-structural measures to support resilience of strategic and private infrastructure, and to improve the response of civil protection system in case of emergency.

-Grants through the NSPP initiative are concentrated in the most hazardous areas of the country, which includes around 3,800 municipalities concentrated mainly in seismic zones 1 and 2 (out of four).
-In total, 17 out of 20 Italian regions benefit from NSPP grants.
-The economic resources issued by each ordinance are distributed among the participating regions according to regional seismic risk indices, considering the probability of building collapse expected in each territory in case of an earthquake, shown in Figure F9.1.
+Grants through the NSPP initiative are concentrated in the most hazardous areas of the country, which includes around 3,800 municipalities, concentrated mainly in seismic zones 1 and 2 (out of 4).
+In total, 17 out of 20 Italian Regions, benefit from NSPP grants.
+The economic resources issued by each ordinance are distributed among the participating Regions according to regional seismic risk indices, considering the probability of building collapse expected in each territory in case of earthquake, shown in the figure.

-Actions financed by the NSPP are: (1) Seismic Microzonation studies (SM) and Limit Condition for Emergency analysis (LCE); (2) Seismic retrofit interventions or reconstruction of public buildings and infrastructural items of strategic interest or critical for the consequence of their collapse (iii) Seismic retrofit interventions or reconstruction of private buildings.
+Actions financed by NSPP are: (i) Seismic Micro-zonation studies (SM) and Limit Condition for Emergency analyses (LCE); (ii) Seismic retrofit interventions or reconstruction of public buildings and infrastructural items of strategic interest or critical for the consequence of their collapse (iii) Seismic retrofit interventions or reconstruction of private buildings.
 These actions are implemented by regions, through individual programs considering the requests from local authorities and private beneficiaries, where co-financing is encouraged.

 The first measure encompasses two different tools at urban scale.
-SM studies are aimed at identifying unstable and stable areas and possible soil amplification effects in municipal or inter-municipal areas, according to different levels of analysis ranging from level 1 to level 3.
-LCE analysis is based on contingency plans at the urban level and are intended to check critical elements (such as buildings, infrastructure and emergency areas) that should resist the earthquake in order to ensure prompt and efficient management of the emergency phase.
-To date, most MS studies and LCE analysis financed have been primarily in territories of seismic zones 1 and 2, representing 50 percent and 40 percent of the Italian municipalities respectively.
+SM studies are aimed at identifying unstable and stable areas and possible soil amplification effects in municipal or inter-municipal areas, according to a different level of analyses ranging from level 1 to level 3.
+LCE analysis is based on contingency plans at the urban level and are purposed to check critical elements (i.e., buildings, infrastructures, and emergency areas) that should resist the earthquake in order to ensure prompt and efficient management of the emergency phase.
+To date, most MS studies and LCE analysis financed have been primarily in territories of seismic zones 1 and 2, representing 50 percent and 40 percent of the Italian municipalities, respectively.

-Retrofit interventions granted by the NSPP are destined for public buildings and infrastructure that are critical for civil protection purposes, as well as to private and productive buildings.
+Retrofit interventions granted by the NSPP are destined for public buildings and infrastructures that are critical for civil protection purposes, as well as to private and productive buildings.
 Intervention types admitted include local strengthening, global seismic upgrading or demolition and reconstruction, the definitions of which comply with those provided by the Italian technical standards for construction (Minister of Infrastructure Decree, D.M.
 2018).